East African Airways: Origins (1943–1945)

+Early years (1945–1950)

 Following test flights in late 1945, operations started from Eastleigh Aerodrome, Nairobi on 1 January 1946.
 The regional Nairobi–Mombasa–Tanga–Zanzibar–Dar es Salaam–Nairobi, Dar es Salaam–Zanzibar–Tanga–Mombasa–Nairobi–Dar es Salaam, Nairobi–Moshi–Dar es Salaam–Nairobi, Nairobi–Kisumu–Entebbe–Nairobi, Nairobi–Eldoret–Kitale–Nairobi, Dar es Sallam–Zanzibar–Tanga–Dar es Salaam, Dar es Salaam–Lindi–Dar es Salaam, Dar es Salaam–Morogoro–Nduli–Southern Highlands–Chunya–Mbeya–Dar es Salaam routes opened on 3 April.
 Reginald Robbins succeeded Lockhart as chairman on 28 June 1946.
 Six more D.H.89As were purchased for £5,700 each.
 Doves were also ordered that year, but because these aircraft could not be delivered until 1948, the corporation arranged the delivery of Lodestars from BOAC for £6,000 each including spares.
 Despite the company expecting the Lodestars to arrive earlier, both types of aircraft arrived the same year, with five Lodestars entering the fleet on 22 February 1948 followed by the first of four Doves (at a cost of £13,300 each) four days later.
 The Lodestars were deployed on the Nairobi–Dar es Salaam service on 21 March, whereas the Doves started working on the Nairobi–Entebbe run on 14 April.
 A day later, Lodestars were deployed on the Nairobi–Mombasa–Lindi service.

 Alfred Vincent succeeded Robbins as chairman on 1 January 1949.
 That year, the carrier's capital was increased from £50,000 to £221,500.
 Three more Lodestars from Sabena in the Belgian Congo joined the fleet in June.
 EAA had operated a service to the Congo in conjunction with Sabena, but the route was dropped because of poor economical performance.
 On 26 October, the first DC-3 Dakota was phased in, with its first service being a charter flight to Uranbo on 5 November.
 Likewise, the Nairobi–Durban coastal service route that had hitherto been operated by Skyways Limited was taken over by EAA on 2 November, with a D.H.89 flying the first run.
 Figures for 1949 showed an increase of 63 percent, year-on-year, for passenger traffic, with cargo and mail increasing by 81 percent and 28 percent, respectively.